stsyg/packer-windows-image/README.md

 ## GitHub Action Secrets

 Create a Personal Access Token with write permissions to the repo.
+The more informaiton can be found here: https://docs.github.com/en/rest/actions/secrets#get-a-repository-public-key

 Set environment variables in Terraform and specify following:
 GITHUB_TOKEN=<Personal Access Token with write permissions>